Dai’s story: “Taking part in research like this is a no brainer”

 “When I met the EXACT clinical trial research team, they gave me all the information I needed in a totally understandable and clear way.”

-“Initially I didn’t have any side effects from my treatment but I’ve started experiencing a few over the last six weeks or so – mainly to do with swollen joints and pain in my joints.
-This can be difficult at times, but I think I could be experiencing a lot worse.”
+“Initially I didn’t have any side effects from my treatment but I did start to experience a few, mainly to do with swollen joints and pain in my joints.
+This was difficult at times, but I thought it could be a lot worse!”

 Outstanding support from The Royal Marsden